CSNG-MFF/mozaik/doc/source/tutorial.2.rst

                           ydensity=self.density)(),
                       [self.frame_duration])

-This generator produces frames with a value for the luminance of the whole screen.
+This generator produces frames with a constant luminance (the scale parameter) values accross the whole screen.
 That's the only value we will need to supply to this class (some other are assigned by default).

 Protocol
 ~~~~~~~~